Students who would like to participate in the Spin Your Thesis! programme must comply with the following criteria at the time of the application:

 Conditions for participation

 One important condition is that the experiment be an integral part of the student’s syllabus.
-This can be achieved through a Master’s Thesis, a PhD Thesis, a research programme, or any form of project supported by the applicant’s university.
+This can be achieved through bachelor, master of PhD theses, a research programme, or any form of project supported by the applicant’s university.

 At the time of the application, the student teams must be able to show ESA's Education Office that they have their universities’ support through a letter of endorsement from an endorsing professor or academic supervisor from each university.